 - Overseeing County Policies and Programs which encourage the inclusion of affordable housing in market-rate housing developments

-In 2019, the Fairfax County Board of Supervisors adopted the goal of creating a minimum of 5,000 new units of affordable housing within 15 years.
+The Fairfax County Board of Supervisors have adopted a goal of creating a minimum of 10,000 new units of affordable housing by the year 2034.
 The Board also re-affirmed its support of the principle of no net loss of existing "market affordable" rental homes.